 - Unfortunately, unless expert help and a defibrillator are on hand, the majority of people who experience cardiac arrest are unable to be successfully resuscitated.

-In cardiac arrest, the electrical signals that keep the heart beating regularly become completely chaotic.
-This disrupts the heart’s rhythm and cause it to develop an unusual rhythm or to suddenly stop beating.
+In cardiac arrest, the electrical signals that keep the heart beating regularly become chaotic.
+This cause the heart to develop an unusual rhythm or to suddenly stop beating.

 How do I know if someone is in cardiac arrest?